Hi Folks:

 Speaking of backups, I have Lightroom set to backup my catalogue weekly.
 NB: Doing so does not back up your images files.
 You have to do that separately.
 I use Syncback to back up my entire hard drive regularly, and also to back up just the ‘My Pictures’ folder.
 While Lightroom will, if asked, back up the catalogue, there’s no facility within Lightroom to remove old backups.
 There is however a way around it, as covered in our ‘Deleting Old Lightroom Backups‘ post.

 Okay… working with Lightroom begins by importing images into the Lightroom catalogue.
 Importing is actually a bit of a misnomer, because what you’re actually doing is creating links in the Lightroom database (catalogue) that point to where each image is stored on whatever drive(s) you’re using.
 In the Import window the left side is devoted to where the images are coming from, the top is devoted to what you want to do with them, the right panel is devoted to where you want them to go, and the bottom is pretty much devoted to presets.
 In some cases presets are a good thing, but we’ll get back to that in a bit.
 The ‘From’ part is usually the CF, SD or similar card from the camera.
 NB: While it is possible to connect your camera directly to your computer using a USB cable, unless you do a VERY small amount of shooting, do yourself a favour and buy a dedicated card reader.
 If you shoot a lot onto multiple cards, get two card readers and use them both at once.
-If you’re importing (or exporting) a lot of images at once, it’s actually more efficient to do multiple simultaneous imports/ exports (up to one/ computer core).
-So if, for example, you’re importing 1000 images and you have a quad-core computer, imports the first 25% of the images, then while it’s doing that import the second 25%, and so on.
+If you’re importing (or exporting) a lot of images at once, it can actually be more efficient to do multiple simultaneous imports/ exports.
+For more on this, please read our Import/ Export Tips for Lightroom post.

 You have four choices as to what you want to do with your images: Add, Move, Copy or Copy as DNG.
 They’re pretty self explanatory, so we’ll leave them there.
 In the right panel at the top, Lightroom wants to know (if you’re using move or copy), where you want these images to go.
 This is where the file organization really begins.
 I don’t shoot professionally, so I have my folder structure sorted first by camera, then by overall location, then by year and then by month.
 Therefore, images I shot this month using my walkaround camera – the Fuji FinePix s1500fd – will go into the folder: My Pictures\Fuji FinePix\Victoria\2011\March 2011.
 Depending on what and how you shoot you can pick a system that works for you, but be consistent.
 Since I live in Victoria and do most of my photography here at the moment, Victoria serves as an umbrella folder of sorts.
 I’ll separate images made at Christmas Hill from images made at Oak Bay Native Plant Garden using keywords.
 There is a facility to copy images to a second location on import, but I don’t do that.
 I save backups until after I’ve sorted through the files and culled them.